-In the Electronic Age, like in the Net Era, instantaneity is more important than memory – now externalized – and the “result of instant interplay of cause and effect in the total structure” shifts the focus on the nearly simultaneous interaction of communication at the expense of the sequentiality of a certain written language/alphabetic expression.
-The latter is often grossly delayed in relation to the Virilian dromology from his work “Speed and Politics” (1977).
-In recent times, when I write by hand, I tend to overlap letters, as if the synchronous speed of thought anticipated the sequence of the alphabet and overpowered it.
-Similarly, even now, while I type these lines on the keyboard, I work on shreds of independent texts rather than align them in a sequential order.
+In the electronic age, as well as in the Internet era, instantaneity is more important than memory – now externalized, prostheticized – and the result of instant interplay of cause and effect shifts the focus on the nearly simultaneous interaction of communication at the expense of the sequentiality of language/alphabetic expression, often grossly delayed in relation to the dromology in Virilio’s work Speed and Politics (1977).
+Recently, when writing by hand, I noticed that I tend to overlap letters, as if the synchronous speed of thought crossed over the alphabet’s sequentiality, putting up resistance against it.
+Similarly, even now, while I’m typing these lines on the keyboard, I’m working simultaneously on different fragments of text, rather than aligning them in a sequential order.

-It is important to highlight the performative side of virtual writing in order to suggest the presence/ absence of semantic physicality as one of its distinctive aspects.
-Virtual writing recuperates the uniqueness of performativity embodied in the calligraphy of amanuensis writing.
-This is achieved in the form of a drive towards body and image, embodiment of the word despite the lack of materiality of practice and the resistance of the medium.
-This is demonstrated by the common linguistic practices emerging in the virtual exchange between lovers – or complete strangers – in Facebook posts or chats, until the peak of Second Life, in which avatars, voices and alphabetic writing rebuild an imaginary intercourse.
-In “Se una notte d’inverno un viaggiatore” (1979) Calvino has already remarked the sexual character of literature, an aspect which to me seems clearly emerging in online writing.This element is a confirmation of the performative nature of this practice, despite the coolnees (in McLuhan’s view) of the mediums exposed.
+I think it is therefore important to highlight the performative nature of virtual writing, in order to suggest the presence-absence of a semantic physicality as its distinctive aspect.
+Virtual writing recovers the uniqueness of performativity existing in the calligraphic elements of amanuensis writing in the form of a tension towards body and image.
+The corporeality of words emerges despite the immateriality of its practice and the resistance of its medium, in fact, almost as its enantiodromic form.
+This phenomenon is shown by the increasingly common sexed-up linguistic practices ongoing in the virtual exchange between lovers – or complete strangers – in Facebook posts or chats, to their culmination in Second Life, in which dedicated spaces, avatars, voices and alphabetic writing re-enact the imaginaries of sexual intercourse.
+In If on a winter’s night a traveler (1979), Calvino had already claimed the sexual nature of literature (and reading) which, to me, appears to clearly emerge in online writing, further confirming the performative nature of this practice, despite the McLuhanian coolness of the media involved.

-It must be understood, however, that in a process that can be almost considered chiasmatic—in which a human being becomes automatic and the machine becomes organic—the performativity of virtual writing is no longer strictly organic, but belongs to a new form of organic thingly, that transcends the animal-spiritual vitalism typical of the Western philosophical tradition (from Plato to Nietzsche) .
-It is more similar to “the thing that feels” as Mario Perniola defines it in his “Sex appeal of the inorganic”.
-A good example of this post-human organicist language would be genetic algorithms, in which both schematic mathematical property in writing and its opening to the world emerge: genetic algorithms are flexible, as in the practices of random mixing of elements, in their search for an appropriate formulation of its alphabetical heritage after the responses they receive from the environment.
+It must be understood, however, that in an almost chiasmatic process in which man becomes automated while machine becomes organical, the performativity of virtual writing is no longer strictly organic, but belongs to a new form of thinglike organicity beyond the animal-spiritual vitalisms typical of Western philosophical tradition (from Plato to Nietzsche), while being, conversely, more similar to the thing who feels as Mario Perniola defines it in his The Sex Appeal of the Inorganic (2004).
+A good example of this post-human linguistic organicism are genetic algorithms, in which both the mathematical schematic nature of writing and its opening to the world emerge – genetic algorithms are flexible algorithms that apply practices of random mixing of their own elements in their search for the utmost appropriate formulation of their own alphabetical heritage, following the responses they receive from the environment.

-In relation to the images-crystal which Deleuze sees in the cinema of image-tempo of Orson Welles, Alain Resnais, and Jean-Luc Godard (to mention a couple) in his L’image-temps (1985), I would like to talk about crystal-words.
-In these crystal-words one can find co-existing temporalities and unsaid virtualities tend towards a meaning of words that becomes digital–performative.
-It is clear that such practice of writing pushed to its extreme approaches schizophrenic modes of expression or, using the definition of Felix Guattari of “Chaosmose” (1992), a schizophrenic-creative expression, closer to the unconscious.
-The literature of the twentieth century has experienced a lot, both in the performative and unconscious style of writing.
-Joyce and “Ulysses” (1922) with streams of consciousness, Bukoswski and “Post Office” (1971) with the organic word, Foster Wallace and “Infinite Jest” (1996) with the legal-informatic language, DeLillo and “The Body Artist” (2001) with its attention to microperception, the voltage of the language towards the a-linguistic.
+In relation to the images-cristals seen by Deleuze in the cinema of image-temps by Orson Welles, Alain Resnais, Jean-Luc Godard (to mention but a few) in his L’image-temps (1985), I would like to propose the idea of crystal-words, in which different temporalities coexist, while unsaid virtualities push on the digital–performative sense of words.
+It is apparent that a writing practice of this kind, pushed to its extreme limits, is closer to schizophrenic modes of expression or, using the definition of Felix Guattari in Chaosmose (1992), schizo-creative modes, closer to the unconscious’ behaviors.
+20th-century literature has been experimenting quite a lot both with performative and unconscious styles of writing.
+Joyce and Ulysses (1922), with its streams of consciousness; Bukoswski and Post Office (1971), with its organic word; Foster Wallace and Infinite Jest (1996), with its obsessive-compilatory tendency typical of legal-informatic codes; DeLillo and The Body Artist (2001), with its attention to micro-perception, the tension of language towards the a-linguistic.